aleshaleksey/fansys23/04-combat.md

 - ["Light"](10-conditions-types.md#light) and ["Lightning"](10-conditions-types.md#electricity-lightning) will deal 1 point of damage directly to HP for every 2 dice of damage dealt.
 For example if an attack deals 2d4 or 3d4 of light damage to MP, it will cause 1 point of damage to HP, if it deals 4d4 or 5d4 light damage to MP, it will cause 2 points of damage to HP.

 1. Entities that do not have a CON score may use their CHA score instead.

 ___
+#### Massive Damage

+When a powerful attack deals a large amount of damage in a single blow, it might overwhelm an entity's defences and some of the damage might bypass MP or SP and proceed straight to HP.
+The threshold for massive damage is as follows:

+- **Natural damage**: [[CON] + 2 x SP dice]
+- **Supernatural damage**: [[CHA] + 2 x MP dice]

+> The vanguard, Narase has 13 SP dice and 10 MP dice.
+He has +3 [CON] and +2 [CHA].
+Thus his massive damage threshold is 29 for natural damage and 22 for supernatural damage.
+When facing off against an [adult fell-beast](monsters-npcs/monsters-and-dragons.md#fell-beast), he takes 12 points of natural damage from its bite.
+This is less than 29 and so does not exceed his massive damage threshold, thus all the damage goes to SP.
+Narase counterstrikes and hits the beast with his greatsword for 25 damage.
+Since the fell beast has a massive damage threshold of 20, it takes 20 points of SP damage, and 5 points of HP damage (out of 7).
+As a result of this exchange, Narase is merely winded, but the beast is gravely wounded - if it continues to fight, it will likely face a grizzly fate.

+___
 #### Losing MP, SP and Rebalancing